You are currently viewing Omba Ney, the Taktsang of East where Letter OM is seen

 Among Bhutan’s many sacred sites, Omba Ney is the first of three holy sites connected to Guru Rinpoche, with the second being Aja Ney and the third being Hungrel Dzong, which features the letters Aa and Hung, which together form the three holy syllables of the mantra “Om Aa Hung.”
 Omba Ney is one of the Om Ah Hung Ney of Guru Rinpoche.

-Despite being the holiest place of all these hidden treasures, Om Ba Ney was not known until Terton Guru Choewang, Sungtrul of Jampelyang Gyalpo Thrisong Deutsen opened it to the public.
-Terton Guru Choewang travelled from Kurtoe Nyalamdung to Trashiyangtse where Om Ba Ney was hidden.
-On arriving there, he pointed out that Aa is in Mon kha Sheri Dzong and Om is here.
-This marked the discovery of Omba Ney by Guru Choewang.
+Despite being the holiest place of all these hidden treasures, Om Ba Ney was not known until Terton Guru Choewang opened it to the public.
+Terton Guru Choewang travelled from Kurtoe Nyalamdung to Trashiyangtse where Omba Ney was hidden.
+On arriving there, he pointed out that “AH” is in Mon kha Sheri Dzong and “Om” is here.

-Later Terton Pema Lingpa journeyed from Bumthang to Tawang via Om Ba Ney to give some teachings.
-He spent several days at Om Ba Ney and further authenticated the sacredness of Om Ba Ney and introduced many other treasures besides empowering people with blessings and teachings.
+Later Terton Pema Lingpa journeyed from Bumthang to Tawang via Om Ba Ney to give teachings.
+He spent several days at Om Ba Ney and further recognized the sacredness of Om Ba Ney.

 Terton Pema Lingpa’s granddaughter Ani Choeten Zangmo also meditated at the Ney and identified many hidden treasures.
-Ani Cheten Zangmo was born in Bumthang Kunzang Drak to father Dungzin Tenzin Chogyal and mother Yeshi Khando.
-She had a great inclination for dharma.
-As approved by her mother, she took Tibet Toe Lhari as an upper region for founding a temple, Bumthang as the lower region and founded a monastery, Kisa and Gomri as the middle (between Bumthang and Tibet) and founded a monastery each and then moved to Trashiyangtse.
-Here, she founded Shakshing Goenpa as her summer residence and Darchen Goenpa as her winter residence.
+Ani Cheten Zangmo was born in Bumthang Kunzang Drak.
+She then moved to Trashiyangtse and founded Shakshing Goenpa as her summer residence and Darchen Goenpa as her winter residence.

 Also Read: “Om Ah Hung” Ney of Guru Rinpoche in Bhutan